Imperial Brazilian Navy: Creation

 The Imperial Navy came into being with the independence of the country in 1822 to fight and to expel the Portuguese troops dispersed by the territory.
-The transfer of the Portuguese monarchy to Brazil in 1808 during the Napoleonic wars resulted in the transfer of a large part of the structure, personnel and ships of the Portuguese Navy.
+The transfer of the Portuguese monarchy to Brazil in 1808 during the Napoleonic Wars resulted in the transfer of a large part of the structure, personnel and ships of the Portuguese Navy.
 These became the core of the recently created Imperial Navy.
 A number of establishments previously created by King John were incorporated into the navy such as the Department of Navy, Headquarters of the Navy, the Intendancy and Accounting Department, the Arsenal (Shipyard) of the Navy, the Academy of Navy Guards, the Naval Hospital, the Auditorship, the Supreme Military Council, the powder plant, and others.
 Due to the necessity of the war, its initial contingent was formed by Brazilians, Portuguese who joined the independence and mainly by foreign mercenaries.
 The Brazilian-born Captain Luís da Cunha Moreira was chosen as the first minister of the Navy on 28 October 1822.

 Structure

-Under Articles 102 and 148 of the Constitution, the Brazilian Armed Forces were subordinate to the Emperor as Commander-in-Chief.
-He was aided by the Ministers of War and Navy in matters concerning the Army and the Navy—although the Prime Minister usually exercised oversight of both branches in practice.
+Under Articles 102 and 148 of the Constitution, the Brazilian Armed Forces were subordinate to the emperor as commander-in-chief.
+He was aided by ministers of the War and Navy in matters concerning the Army and Navy respectively—although the prime minister usually exercised oversight of the military branches in practice.
 The ministers of War and Navy were, with few exceptions, civilians.
 The model chosen was the British parliamentary or Anglo-American system, in which "the country's Armed Forces observed unrestricted obedience to the civilian government while maintaining distance from political decisions and decisions referring to borders' security".

 Brazil's first line of defense relied upon a large and powerful navy to protect against foreign attack.
 The military was organized along similar lines to the British and American armed forces of the time.
 As a matter of policy, the military was to be completely obedient to civilian governmental control and to remain at arm's length from involvement in political decisions.
 Military personnel were allowed to run for and serve in political office while remaining on active duty.
 However they did not represent the Army or the Navy, but were instead expected to serve the interests of the city or province which had elected them.